AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

    5. Synced sequence input and output (e.g. video classification where we wish to label each frame of the video).

    ### what can RNN do ?

+   **Language Modelling and Prediction:**

+   In this method, the likelihood of a word in a sentence is considered.
+The probability of the output of a particular time-step is used to sample the words in the next iteration(memory).
+   In Language Modelling, input is usually a sequence of words from the data and output will be a sequence of predicted word by the model.